HDLMake/hdl-make/docs/index.rst

            |-- counter_tb.vhd
            `-- Manifest.py

-Each of the modules contains a single testbench file written in the appropriated language, but in order to define the real project structure, the Manifest.py must include a reference to the modules under test.
+Each of the modules contains a single testbench file written in the appropriate language, but in order to define the real project structure, the Manifest.py must include a reference to the modules under test.
 Thus, in the case of VHDL, the Manifest.py is:

 .. code-block:: python